felipesoberon/ASHRAE241-WR/README.md

 - This method answers:
   _“If I spend an hour in this location and there is at least one infected person present, what is the probability of catching the infection given the location is compliant with ASHRAE 241?”_
 - Results are printed in a table and saved to CSV.

+**singleProbability.py**
+- Runs infection probability simulations for a **single occupancy category**.
+- Reports the 96th percentile infection probability and the percentage of simulations with zero infectors.
+- Optionally plots linear and log-scale histograms of the infection probability distribution.
+- Includes command-line options to specify occupancy category, number of simulations, community infection rate, ECAi override, and plot display.
+- For help on available options, run:
+    ```
+    python singleProbability.py --help
+    ```
+- *Example:*
+    ```
+    python singleProbability.py --category Classroom --N 10000 --show_plots
+    ```

+**mainGUI.py**
+- Provides a **Tkinter-based desktop GUI** for running both ECAi and infection probability simulations.
+- Allows selection of calculation type, number of simulations, and whether to include zero-infector scenarios.
+- Displays results as horizontal bar plots comparing simulated values to ASHRAE 241 values.

+**streamlitGUI.py**
+- Provides a **Streamlit web-based GUI** for interactive simulations.
+- Allows running ECAi or infection probability simulations across all occupancy categories.
+- Displays results with horizontal bar plots and log-scale options for infection probability.
+- To run:
+    ```
+    streamlit run streamlitGUI.py
+    ```

 Usage
 -----